redstone-finance/redstone-docs/docs/smart-contract-devs/how-it-works.md

 The data could be pushed on-chain either by a dedicated relayer operating under predefined conditions (ie. heartbeat or price deviation), by a bot (ie. performing liquidations), or even by end users interacting with the protocol.

-Inside the protocol, the data is unpacked and verified by cryptographically checking both the origin and timestamps.
+Inside the protocol, the data is unpacked and verified cryptographically checking both the origin and timestamps.

 ## Data Format